• Abdominal pain - chronic

 www.rch.org.au/clinicalguide/guideline_index/The_acutely_swollen_joint/

-, diarrhoea, weight loss, uveitis, abdominal pain Hepatomegaly Hypermobility Ehlers-Danlos, other Repetitive … joint pain and swelling, especially with fever Children discharged with an unclear diagnosis require … severe pain or night pain Trauma/injury Systemic features: Weight loss /fatigue/night sweats, rash …
+, weight loss, uveitis, abdominal pain Hepatomegaly Hypermobility Ehlers-Danlos, other Repetitive injury … and should be suspected in any child presenting with localised severe joint pain and swelling, especially … eg refusal to weight bear, or use affected joint Constant severe pain or night pain Trauma/injury …

 www.rch.org.au/clinicalguide/guideline_index/Radiology_Guidelines_Acute_indications/